canonical/checkbox/metabox/README.md

-[Checkbox] is used on a wide variety of devices (laptops, servers, IoT), with a variety of releases (18.04, 20.04, etc.), in a few different ways (run locally, using Checkbox controller).
+[Checkbox] is used on a wide variety of devices (laptops, servers, IoT), with a variety of releases (18.04, 20.04, etc.), in a few different ways (run locally, using Checkbox remote).
 Over the years, manually testing Checkbox before each stable release has become more and more difficult.

 Enter Metabox.